OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/naming/screencast/slides.md

 # The scope rules

-- The length of a variable name should be proportional to it's scope
+- The length of a variable name should be proportional to its scope
   - `i`, `j`, `sr` and `df` are acceptable names if their scope is a few lines
   - they are completely unacceptable if their usage extends over 20 or more lines
 - The length of a function name should be **inversely** proportional to it's scope